YINI-lang/YINI-spec/YINI-Specification.md

 The structure of a YINI file is designed to be simple, clear, and highly readable.
 The file structure determines how data is organized, encoded, and presented.
 Below are the key elements of the file structure.

 ### 2.1.
 File Encoding
-YINI files MUST be encoded in **UTF-8**.
-This encoding ensures compatibility with most systems and applications, providing a consistent method for interpreting characters.
+YINI documents MUST be encoded in UTF-8.

-- **Mandatory Encoding:** All YINI files SHOULD be encoded using UTF-8 without a Byte Order Mark (BOM).
-This guarantees that the file content is universally readable across different platforms.
+- **Mandatory Encoding:** A UTF-8 byte order mark (BOM) SHOULD NOT be used.
+However, implementations MAY accept and ignore an initial UTF-8 BOM for compatibility.

-- **Character Set:** YINI files MUST use Unicode.
-Control characters and other non-printable characters SHOULD be avoided, except for spaces, tabs, and newlines.
+- **Character Set:** YINI documents use Unicode.
+Control characters and other non-printable characters SHOULD be avoided except where explicitly allowed, such as tabs, spaces, and line endings, or when represented through valid string literal forms.
 Other special characters may be included using escape sequences, or by placing them inside Raw or Triple-quoted strings.

 Exactly which control characters see more in section 3.2, "Whitespace and Indentation".